Ace: People often use those words interchangeably, but yes there's a big difference!

 - In the you could make a life universe, Thomas is hopelessly in love with his best friend Anton but isn't sexually attracted to him.
 His struggle to reconcile both of these facts makes up the main plot of his series.

-- Bojack Horseman: Todd comes out to his high-school sweetheart, Emily, in a diner during the Season Three finale.
+- Bojack Horseman: Todd comes out to his high-school sweetheart Emily in a diner during the Season Three finale.
 She accepts his asexuality and they date for a while, but they later end up breaking up because her own needs aren't being met.
 He also briefly dates an asexual woman, but they have little else in common and break up.
+On Season 6, He starts dating Maude, an asexual rabbit, and ends the show still with her